open-atmos/PySDM/paper/paper.md

    - `superdroplet` in Python (`Cython` and `Numba`), C++, Fortran and Julia
       (\url{https://github.com/darothen/superdroplet});

-List of links directing to SDM-related files within the above projects' repositories is included in the `PySDM` README file.
+A list of links directing to SDM-related files within the above projects' repositories is included in the `PySDM` README file.

 Python packages for solving the dynamics of aerosol particles with discrete-particle (moving-sectional) representation of the size spectrum include (both depend on the `Assimulo` package for solving ODEs):